gvwilson/thirdbit/src/fiction/cherne/index.md

 has been overthrown, Thind has been eclipsed by the Twin Admiralcies of Ini Bantang and Barra Bantang, and Balanced missionaries are spreading faith and new learning from Araña to Uws.
-Trade and travel have become commonplace: apple farmers in Ensworth wear Bantangui silk scarves at weddings, and half the royal guard in Coriandel are the younger sons of minor Vaardian aristocrats.
+Trade and travel have become commonplace: apple farmers in Loghan wear Bantangui silk scarves at weddings, and half the royal guard in Coriandel are the younger sons of minor Vaardian aristocrats.
 It may not be the "New Age of Heroes" that some poets have proclaimed, but it is a vibrant, dynamic time, full of vigor and possibility.